Skip to content

 idx = inverse_cdf(sorted_uniforms, logits)

-return random.permutation(key_shuffle, idx)
+idx = random.permutation(key_shuffle, idx)

-conditional_resampling(key, logits, n, pivot_in, pivot_out)
+conditional_resampling(key, logits, positions, n, pivot_in, pivot_out)

 Source code in cuthbertlib/resampling/multinomial.py